 Recreation Management and Policy Major: Therapeutic Recreation Option (B.S.)

 Therapeutic recreation utilizes recreation to assist people with disabilities or illnesses to develop and use their leisure in ways that enhance health, independence, and well-being.
 Therapeutic recreation recognizes the importance of quality of life and uses activities to remediate or rehabilitate functional abilities.
 Therapeutic recreation services are provided in a variety of settings, including hospitals, long-term care facilities, residential treatment facilities, schools, home health care, community recreation, correctional facilities, rehabilitation centers, camp and outdoor education centers, and adult day programs.
 Observation and applied experience is a component of several courses.
 Students complete a 14-16-week full-time clinical internship under the supervision of a certified therapeutic recreation specialist (CTRS).
-The Bureau of Labor Statistics occupational outlook reports the "employment of recreational therapists is projected to grow 13 percent from 2012 to 2022, about as fast as the average for all occupations.
+The Bureau of Labor Statistics occupational outlook reports the "employment of recreational therapists is projected to grow 7 percent from 2018 to 2028, which is faster than the average for all occupations.
 As the large baby-boom generation ages, they will need recreational therapists to help treat age-related injuries and illnesses, such as strokes.
 Recreational therapists will also be needed to help patients manage chronic conditions such as diabetes and obesity (Bureau of Labor Statistics).
 A CNN Money report identifies recreation therapy among the top ten "best jobs for saving the world."
 In particular, they note the profession's high benefit to society and high personal job satisfaction (CNN Money Magazine).
 On the job front, interested readers may also wish to review an article on Recreational Therapy published on Monster.com at https://www.monster.com/career-advice/article/recreational-therapists-help-patients-play-to-win-0615 (2015).

 Upon successful completion of this option, students are prepared to meet sitting requirements for the National Council for Therapeutic Recreation Certification Examination.
 Students/graduates who pass the NCTRC exam and attain the CTRS are eligible to seek licensure to practice in the state of New Hampshire.